Everything you need to know about cosmetic surgery procedures.

 Acne scars also occur when someone squeezes or picks at their pimples.
 This habit doesn’t clear or help the acne at all; it makes acne worse as it inflames it and causes higher risks of scarring.
 When acne penetrates the skin deeply, it damages the skin and tissue beneath it.
 When this happens, white blood cells and different inflammatory molecules work together to fight off the infection and repair the damaged tissue.
 Once the infection has cleared up, sometimes the tissue doesn’t restore and acne scars can result.

 Acne scars don’t have to be lifetime reminders.
 It’s possible to reduce the look of scars or get rid of them altogether.
 Acne scar treatments involve a combination of techniques and technologies to give patients smoother and clearer skin.
-These treatments involve the use of fractional laser, fractional radiofrequency resurfacing technology, skin tightening devices and more.
+These treatments involve the use of fractional laser, fractional radio frequency treatment resurfacing technology, skin tightening devices and more.

 A few steps happen during acne scar treatments.
 First, intense pulsed light is used to clear red or brown pigmentation at the base of acne scars.
 Then, a radiofrequency heating device is used to tighten the skin.
 An RF skin tightening device painlessly heats up the skin for 20 minutes to help produce new collagen.
 Patients can receive up to 6 treatments over the course of 6 weeks.
 Patients should expect to see up to 30-70% improvement in the appearance of their scars.